khj-argos/context-engineering/README.md

 └── README.md                # This file
 ```

-This template doesn't focus on RAG and tools with context engineering because I have a LOT more in store for that soon. ;)
+This template doesn't focus on RAG and tools with context engineering

 ## Step-by-Step Guide